smart-edge-open/ido-specs/doc/building-blocks/emco/openness-emco.md

     > **NOTE**: The `01_apply.sh` script invokes EMCO CLI tool - `emcoctl` and applies resource template file - `01_clusters_template.yaml` which contains the clusters related resources to create in EMCO.
 For example: Cluster Providers, Labels...etc.

 ### Project Setup
-The step includes:
-- Register a project which groups SmartCity application under a common tenant.
+The step invokes EMCO CLI and registers a project which groups SmartCity application under a common tenant.

-#### Run the command for the project setup with expected result as below:
+Run the command for the project setup with expected result as below:

      ```shell
      # cd cli-scripts/